dzackgarza/Qual-Review-and-Solutions/Algebra/Review Doc/AlgebraQualNotes_stripped.md

 Discuss representations of \( {\mathbb{Z}} \), the infinite cyclic group.
 What is the group algebra of \( {\mathbb{Z}} \)?

-What is the connection `\todo[inline]{Incomplete question}`{=tex}

 ### Question 8.33

 What is a Lie group?
 Define a unitary representation.
-What is the Peter-- Weyl theorem?
+What is the Peter--Weyl theorem?
 What is the Lie algebra?
 The Jacobi identity?
 What is the adjoint representation of a Lie algebra?
 What is the commutator of two vector fields on a manifold?

 When is a representation of \( {\mathbb{Z}} \) completely reducible?
 Why?